Dennis-Koch/threadly-streaming/README.md

 # threadly-streaming

 ## Key features of this library

 ### 1) [Chain-Revert API](#chain-revert-api)

 ### 2) [Bullet-proof Java Parallel-Streaming API](#parallel-streaming-api)

 ---
 A very simple example might look like this:

 # <a name="chain-revert-api"></a>Chain-Revert API

-This library is intended to help in usecases where you have a state transition in your system that you want to make " revertable".
-So it is about applying the [Stack pattern](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) to your state transition in a reentrant manner.
-So you can chain revertable state transitions of any complexity globally or thread-local to your current thread.
+This small but powerful API is intended to help in usecases where you have a state transition in your system that you want to make _revertable_.
+Revertable means here that we want to restore the state before said transition, similar to a transaction rollback (but much more lightweight).
+In other words we intend to apply the [stack pattern](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) to your state transition in a thread-local and re-entrant manner.
+As a result of such a capability you can easily chain also multiple revertable state transitions into one easy to handle _revertable_.
+While doing these we still ensure that internal implementation details of a component that describe how to revert a state is not disclosed to the caller.

-### try 1: Without threadly-streaming
+### try 1: example without threadly-streaming

 ```java
 setFooState(fooValue1);

 run_logic_that_works_with_state_of_foo();

 clearFooState();
 ```